Stridemann/StructureSpiderAdvanced/README.md

 All settings have a description tooltip, so there is not sence to document all them here.
-Using [Virtual Method Table](https://en.wikipedia.org/wiki/Virtual_method_table) search type is much more faster but causing problems with searching string data types.
+Using [Virtual Method Table](https://en.wikipedia.org/wiki/Virtual_method_table) search type is much more faster but can miss a lot of pointers.
 Program is targeted on PoE game.
 If you can't find your process in list of processes  - check "Process name filter".

+Known bugs/problems:
+- Pointer compare ranges is hardcoded (the way to define is pointer or not).
+I'll make option for editing them, or there should be better way (researching).
+- Restarting application between scan and filter items will cause error/crash of application (will be fixed soon)

 Future (possible) improvements:
 - Save/Load scan results to file